husonlab/catrenet/README.md

 - Compute Reaction Dependencies - computes the graph of dependencies between all food-set generated reactions [[HXS24]](#60)
 - Compute Molecule Dependencies - computes the graph of dependencies between all molecules [[HXS24]](#60)
+- Stratify reactions and molecules - list reactions and molecules ranked by order in which they first appear
 - Compute Importance - computes the percent difference between model size and model size without given food item [[HS23]](#50)